EUDAT-Training/B2SHARE-Training/02_List_existing_records.md

 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records', params={'access_token': token}, verify=False)
 ```

 To avoid retrieving all records, which potentially may take a long time, the request can be improved by adding pagination parameters.
-For example, to retrieve records 21 to 40, this can be indicated by adding the page size and offset:
+For example, to retrieve records 21 to 40, add the page size and offset:

 ```python
 >>> payload = {'page_size': 20,